-An eyelid lift, or blepharoplasty, is a surgical procedure to remove skin and to add or remove fat from the eyelids.
-The term "eyelid lift" is a misconception because the eyelid is not lifted during surgery.
+An eyelid lift, or blepharoplasty, is a procedure to remove skin and to add or remove fat from the eyelids.
+The term "eyelid lift" is a misnomer because the eyelid is not truly lifted during surgery.

-Upper blepharoplasty surgery uses incisions on the skin to allow for removal of skin and fat.
+Upper blepharoplasty surgery uses incisions to allow for removal of skin and fat.
 A thin stitch is then used to bring the skin together to allow for a creation of an eyelid crease.

 Why is eyelid surgery performed?

-Upper eyelid excess skin and fat can create a heavy looking eyelid, aged appearance, puffiness, and sometimes block vision.
-Upper blepharoplasty is performed to remove excess skin and fat and can improve vision.
+Upper eyelid excess skin and fat can create a heavy looking eyelid, aged appearance, puffiness, and sometimes block the upper field of vision.
+Upper blepharoplasty is performed to remove excess skin and fat and can improve the field of vision.

-Double eyelid surgery (sometimes termed Asian eyelid surgery) is performed to create an upper eyelid crease.
-Double eyelid surgery is also called Westernization of the eyelid.
+Double eyelid surgery, also called Asian eyelid surgery, is performed to create or enhance an upper eyelid crease.
+This type of surgery is performed on Asian people to "westernize" the appearance of the eyelid.

-Lower blepharoplasty is performed to remove excess skin, reduce wrinkles, and improve the shape of the lower eyelid by removing skin and fat.
-Sometimes tightening the eyelid is needed to correct droopiness or sagging.
-Adding fat is done to improve a “hollowed” appearance.
+Lower blepharoplasty can be performed to remove excess skin and improve the contour of the eyelid by adding or removing fat.
+Sometimes tightening the eyelid is needed to correct sagging, while laser skin resurfacing can be used to improve wrinkles and skin texture.

 Who is a good candidate for eyelid surgery?